babbush/HistoricalFermiLib/docs/intro.rst

 	cd /home/fermilib
 	python -m pip install --user .

-This will install both FermiLib and `ProjectQ <projectq.ch>`_ as well as all dependencies.
+This will install FermiLib and all its dependencies automatically.
+In particular, FermiLib requires `ProjectQ <https://projectq.ch>`_ .
+It might be useful to install ProjectQ separately before installing FermiLib as it might require setting some manual options such as, e.g., a C++ compiler.
+Please follow the `ProjectQ installation <https://projectq.ch/code-and-docs/>`_ instructions.
 FermiLib is compatible with both Python 2 and 3.

 Basic FermiLib example